 India's Longest Nonstop Flights, Ranked

-India now has some genuinely epic nonstop flights.
-A single hop from Bengaluru to the US west coast keeps you in the air for the better part of a day.
-Here are the longest nonstop routes you can fly from India right now, ranked by distance, with the time you would spend on board.
-Almost all of them are flown by Air India, which has built much of its long-haul network around these ultra-long routes; a couple are also served by US carriers.
+India has some genuinely epic nonstop flights, the kind that keep you in the air for the better part of a day.
+But the list looks quite different in 2026 than it did a year earlier, because a regional airspace closure has reshaped which of them still fly nonstop.
+Here are the longest nonstop routes you can actually fly from India right now, ranked by distance, with the time you would spend on board and who operates each one.

 -